 In the opened modal, click on the search bar in the top right corner and search for “Filevine.”

-Once you find the Filervine add-in, click “Add.”
+Once you find the Filevine add-in, click “Add.”
 When the add-in has been added, open it, and you will see it appear on the right-hand side of your screen.
 Click “Sign In."

 Once you have installed the add-in, it is recommended that you either pin it or create an action shortcut, which will help you access the add-in faster.

 In Outlook desktop, you will see the Filevine logo in the top bar next to “Get Add-ins.”
 Click the logo to open the add-in, and then pin it by selecting the pin icon in the top right corner.

 When the add-in has been pinned, it will remain open as you switch between emails.
 To un-pin the add-in, click the pin icon again.
 You can also close the add-in by clicking on the “x” in the top right corner.

 In Outlook.com, create an action shortcut to access the app faster.
 In outlook.com, go to Settings > Mail > Customize actions, and check the box next to the Filevine logo under both “Message surface” and “Toolbar.”